 My child’s been suspended from school.
 Can I still homeschool?

 Yes.
 The law only stipulates different requirements if your child has been declared habitually truant within the past six months.
-Keep in mind that ‘warned’, ‘suspended’ or ‘expelled’ don’t count — they aren’t ‘officially truant’.
-But, if it’s gotten to the ‘official’ point, you will need to submit both an NOI and a written description of your child’s curriculum to the district.
+Keep in mind that ‘warned’, ‘suspended’ or ‘expelled’ don’t count — those aren’t ‘officially truant’.
+But, if it’s gotten to that ‘official’ point, you will need to submit both an NOI and a written description of your child’s curriculum to the district.
 The description will only be required the first year.
-If you continue to homeschool beyond the first year, you just need to file an NOI as you normally would.
+If you continue to homeschool a 2nd, 3rd, 4th, etc. year, you just file a regular old NOI as you normally would.